swiftlang/swift-evolution/proposals/0380-if-switch-expressions.md

 let x = if p -> 1 else -> 2 + 3
 ```

+### Support for control flow

+An earlier version of this proposal allowed use of `return` in a branch.
+Similar to `return`, statements that `break` or `continue` to a label, were considered a future direction.

+Allowing new control flow out of expressions could be unexpected and error-prone.
+Swift currently only allows control flow out of expressions through thrown errors, which must be explicitly marked with `try` (or, in the case of `if` or `switch` branches, with `throw`) as an indication of the control flow to the programmer.
+Allowing other control flow out of expressions would undermine this principle.
+The control flow impact of nested return statements would become more difficult to reason about if we extend SE-0380 to support multiple-statement branches in the future.
+The use-cases for this functionality presented in the review thread were also fairly niche.
+Given the weak motivation and the potential problems introduced, the Language Workgroup accepts SE-0380 without this functionality.

 ## Source compatibility

-As proposed, this addition has one source incompatability, related to unreachable code.
+As proposed, this addition has one source incompatibility, related to unreachable code.
 The following currently compiles, albeit with a warning that the `if` statement is unreachable (and the values in the branches unused):

 ```swift
 func foo() {